| Current week | Current day |

 Current (23:10) temp is 2.0C out and 13.4C in.

 No stars or other celestial bodies could be seen trough the mist.
 And while normal mist has a diffuse glowing aspect (thanks to the street lights reflecting and refracting by the mist) this mist was totally black once the moon was hidden.
+I tried some photographs but I think I need a slightly stronger flash for this type of distance.

 Related to that we worked out a method to open a browser with a defined web page from inside a TeleSales program.
 Well that may not sound great but Ronny thought it was not possible and looking in the manuals he didn't find anything that actually worked.
 This was asked by the French for their special warehouse selection methods.
 It could also be handy for our own functions.